-This year the Memphis Branch celebrates 100 years serving the people of our region.
-In 1918 the Branch first started on a seasonal basis with the facilitation of cotton receipts as collateral to notes tendered at the discount window.
+Last year, the Memphis Branch celebrated 100 years of serving the people of our region.
+The Branch first opened in 1918, starting on a seasonal basis with the facilitation of cotton receipts as collateral to notes tendered at the discount window.
 We opened our first permanent building merely months before the Wall Street crash of 1929.
 We then moved to our current location at 200 North Main Street in 1972.
-I echo the thoughts of former St. Louis Fed President Delos C. Johns when I say that I see the future of the Memphis Zone being one where we continue to build slowly and have great timing in meeting the needs of our current economic environment and work towards a more prosperous future.
+I echo the thoughts of former St. Louis Fed President Delos C. Johns when I say that I see the future of the Memphis Zone being one where we continue to build slowly, have great timing in meeting the needs of our current economic environment, and work towards a more prosperous future.

 One of my top priorities is to gather information on the economy in this area and pass it on to those in our St. Louis office who are involved in monetary policymaking and related research.
 Gathering such information is also a major role of the Branch's board of directors.
 Representing all parts of the Memphis Zone, the seven members of our board help us monitor the economic pulse of this part of the Midsouth.
 Similarly, we have business leaders from throughout the Zone who sit on the Federal Reserve Bank of St. Louis’ Industry Councils, which keep St. Louis Fed President James Bullard up-to-date on four industries that are especially key to the economic health of the Eighth Federal Reserve District: agribusiness, health care, real estate and transportation.
 Each of the four councils is supported by one of the four offices of the St. Louis Fed.
 The Memphis Branch supports the Transportation Council because of the large transportation-focused businesses located here.